-Stock futures little changed with coronavirus small business funding and 3M, Apple and Amazon earnings in focus
+Stock futures rise with coronavirus small business funding and 3M, Apple and Amazon earnings in focus

 America's small businesses await a new round of cash

-U.S. stock futures kicked off the week modestly lower as a new round of cash heads to small businesses hit hard by the coronavirus after President Trump signed the $484 billion coronavirus relief package that includes $310 billion for the Paycheck Protection Program.
-Lenders are expected to resume processing applications on Monday.
+U.S. stock futures rose on Sunday night, after opening slightly lower, as a new round of cash heads to small businesses hit hard by the coronavirus.

 Continue Reading Below